M

 Fishing and Cooking

 Milkfish is an extremely popular ingredient in Asian recipes due to its mild taste.
 It is high in omega-3 fatty acids that are important for human heart health.
 It also has tender, white flesh that can be pan-seared, sauteed, or made into fish balls.
-People in the Philippines eat more than 250,000 pounds of milkfish every year.
+People in the Philippines consume hundreds of thousands of tons of milkfish every year.

 Asian countries have been farming and raising this species for more than five centuries.
-Today, Asian countries and other island nations produce more than 1 million pounds of this fish per year.
+Today, Asian countries and other island nations produce more than 1 million tons of this fish per year.

 Population